danczw/azure-ml-cheatsheet/README.md

 Azure Machine Learning is a cloud-based service for creating and managing machine learning solutions.
 It's designed to help data scientists and machine learning engineers leverage their existing data processing and model development skills and frameworks, and scale their workloads to the cloud.

+Goal is to work / read through the scripts based on the overview order to get a better understanding of Azure ML Python SDK with as limited docs review needed as possible.

 <img src="./assets/azure_ml.jpg" alt="Azure ML" width="400"/>

 <br>